-5.1 Enhance the ability of the industry to manage its environmental responsibilities
+5.3 Enhance the ability of the industry to manage its environmental responsibilities

-The network enhanced the ability of industry to manage its environmental responsibilities by providing
+The network enhanced the ability of industry to manage its environmental responsibilities by providing:

-- professional development workshops that look at proven technology/methodology for controlling energy/water inputs or waste outputs that included biomass fuels, cogeneration plants, methane capture and utilisation in boilers and cogeneration plants - site visits on which network members get an opportunity to view environmental initiatives at meat processing plants to physically see the technology such as the gas fired electricity generators at Beaudesert and have in-depth conversations with those who have designed and operated the plant - an opportunity to network with peers and share experiences of dealing with environmental issues such as discussing with the EPA what constitutes good practice. - a forum for discussing environmental issues with regulators and to expose regulators to the technology and practices utilised by the industry - a way of disseminating research outcomes which enable industry personnel to interact with researchers and for industry personnel to get the most out of R&D.(for example Tracey Colley has presented the outcomes of three AMPC funded research proposals at each of the network meetings).
+- professional development workshops that look at proven technology/methodology for controlling energy/water inputs or waste outputs that included boiler efficiency, methane capture, water usage reduction and cogeneration plants - site visits on which network members get an opportunity to view environmental initiatives at meat processing plants to physically see the technology such as integrated waste water ponds /methane capture/large scale irrigation project at T&R in SA and have in-depth conversations with those who have designed and operate the plant - an opportunity to network with peers and share experiences of dealing with environmental issues such as discussing with the EPA what constitutes good practice. - a forum for discussing environmental issues with regulators and to expose regulators to the technology and practices utilised by the industry - a way of disseminating research outcomes which enable industry personnel to interact with researchers and for industry personnel to get the most out of R&D.(for example Richard Ford has presented on three AMPC funded research projects at each of the network meetings).

-5.2 Increase the dialogue between industry and the regulators
+5.4 Increase the dialogue between industry and the regulators

 The networks allow regulators to interact with industry personnel outside the normal audit/complaint investigation setting.
 It allows the regulators a chance to get an insight into the practicalities of industry as well as what constitutes good practice for our industry.

-At four of the network meetings State Government officials discussed new regulation or policy changes that would impact on meat processors.
+At three of the network meetings State Government officials discussed new regulation or policy changes that would impact on meat processors.
 This gave the processor representatives an opportunity to explore what was actually involved in the changes and ask the myriad of "what if" questions that accompany any change.